-Daily Crime and Fire Log
+Daily Crime Log

 University Police and Public Safety (UPPS) maintains a combined Daily Crime, fire, and valid complaint log of all incidents reported to them.
 Each day a log is published which identifies the type, general location, date and time reported, date and time occurred and current disposition if known of each incident reported to UPPS.
 Local news media may contact UPPS to acquire information from this log.
 Information deemed newsworthy may be published by the news media.

-The Daily Crime and Fire Log for the most current sixty days is available for viewing during regular business hours in the lobby of the University Police and Public Safety building or at https://police.psu.edu/daily-crime-log when available.
-Any portion of the Daily Crime and Fire Log for incidents older than 60 days will be made available for public inspection within two business days of a request.
+The Daily Log for the most current sixty days is available for viewing during regular business hours at the University Police and Public Safety Office on campus.
+Any portion of the Daily Log for incidents older than 60 days will be made available for public inspection within two business days of a request.